Itvisors/mendix-ReactDnD/README.md

 Use CommunityCommons.GetImageDimensions to save the image dimensions on your image objects.

+To create a sidebar with templates, use a separate container to show the template items.
+Mark these as template using the `Is template item` property and set a maximum width on them.
+This ensures that the template bar does not scale with the zoom factor and the items are not wider than the sidebar.
+If the item you create from the template will scale with the floorplan or background, set the value on the template as well.
+As a result, while dragging the template onto the background, the template will appear correctly sized for the current zoom level so it may be placed on the background correctly.

 | Property            | Type        | Req. | Remarks
 |---------------------|-------------|:----:|---------
 | Offset X            | Integer     |      | Offset X position for the item.